What if we don’t get pregnant during my surrogacy procedure?

 If your surrogate mother does not get pregnant during your initial embryo transfer, you can try again with frozen embryos remaining from your IVF procedure.

-The success rate generally with frozen embryos is 45%, but that is very generalized.
+The success rate of second (or third) transfer attempts are generally lower than with first attempts, but that is very generalized.
 The actual likelihood of success depends on the quality of the embryos and their stage of development.
 The doctor will review your remaining embryos and make a recommendation.
-Then adding an extra embryo can improve the probability of the next FET attempt.
+Then adding an extra embryo may improve the probability of the next FET attempt.

 Repeated failures are most often the result of a chromosomal defect in the embryos.
 PGD can detect for damaged or incomplete chromosomes, but only before they are frozen.
 Once frozen the embryos cannot be tested.

 The parents can also consider the source of the chromosomes – either the donated eggs or sperm.
-If your egg donor has successfully donated previously for successful pregnancies, then you can be confident that the eggs are in good condition and carry healthy chromosomes.
+If your egg donor has donated for previous successful pregnancies, then you can be confident that the eggs are in good condition and carry healthy chromosomes.
 The sperm can be tested through a Sperm Fragmentation Test, which will examine the individual cells at a chromosomal level for damage and completeness.
-9Note this is much different test than the standard semen analysis sperm donors will have had prior to their initial donation.)
-The Fragmentation Test will give an indication of the health of the sperm (and the resulting embryos) and provide important insights into how to move forward with the surrogacy procedure.

 The doctor will also review the existing embryos to see what is their development stage and quality level.
-If they are high quality he may want to transfer two — but it’s also likely that he will want to transfer three.
-You may make a special request that he transfer up to four remaining embryos.
-He will consider the options and make a decision that balances the likelihood of success with the possibility of multiple births (triplets or more).
-Because an embryo reduction is not legal in some countries, the doctor will be careful to limit the possibility of triplets.
+If they are high quality he may want to transfer two — but on vary rare occasions a clinic may agree to transfer three.
+You may make a special request that he transfer three remaining embryos, but that is the upward limit.
+Your embryologist will consider the options and make a decision that balances the likelihood of success with the possibility of multiple births (twins or more).
+Because twins pregnancies have serious risks (and an embryo reduction is not legal in some countries) the doctor will be careful to limit the possibility to just a singleton pregnancy.